AlexLupo5/CSC212-Term-Project/README.md

 3. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the GitHub repository `convexHull` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
 4. Refactor the `CMakeLists.txt` if needed.
 5. Choose a text file with text in the specified format for parsing (test files can be found in the `test_cases` folder)
-6. In the `convexHull` project, run these two lines separately in the terminal (allows for one Txt file argument):
+6. In the `convexHull` project, run these two lines separately in the terminal (allows for one text file argument):

     ```
     g++ -std=c++11 main.cpp convexHull.cpp -o gen